AAAAA-Academia-Attractions/QUACK/README.md

 Some models (e.g. Gemini 3.1 Pro Preview) require streaming to avoid timeouts.
 This is configured per-model via `requires_stream: true` in the model config.
 The VLM agent automatically uses streaming when configured and never sets `max_tokens` (which can cause empty responses on the streaming endpoints).

-### Rate Limiting
+### Rate Limiting & Retries

-API calls are globally rate-limited (1s minimum between calls) with automatic retry and exponential backoff for 429 errors.
-OpenAI client retry logs are suppressed.
+API calls are globally rate-limited (1 s minimum between calls).
+Transient failures (rate limits, timeouts, quota errors) trigger automatic retry with exponential backoff (up to 4 attempts).
+OpenAI and Anthropic SDK retry logs are suppressed.

 ---